b1nary0mega/NtsDK.github.io/_posts/2018-07-30-english-base.markdown

 Prepositions: in, to, from,

-Filler words: Well, you know, I mean, like, sort of
+Filler words: Well, you know, I mean, like, sort of, you know what I mean

+# Tell about yourself

+I work in the (museum) as a (PR-manager).

+# Articles

+"The" is a short form of "this".

+"A" is short form of "one".

+# Etiquette

+hello, hi

+Good morning, Good afternoon, Good evening, Good night,

+Dear - formal greeting for letter

+Thank you, thanks, please, welcome

+Nice to meet you

+Apologize, forgive me, sorry, excuse me, regret, pardon

+goodbye, bye, see you, take care, farewell

 |---
 | Default aligned | Left aligned | Center aligned | Right aligned